Design monolayer iodinenes based on halogen bond and tiling theory

-The molecular orbital schematic diagram of the halogen bonding between two iodine molecules provides a valuable visualization of the underlying molecular interactions essential to construct halogen bonding network under investigation.
-As shown in Fig.~\ref{fig2}(a), each iodine molecule has one $\sigma$$_{p_x}$ bond, two $p_y$ orbitals (lone pairs) and one $\sigma^{*}_{p_x}$ antibond orbital. $s$ orbital forms a core pair and the $p_z$ orbital lies out of the plane, so they are ignored.
-Electrons on $p_y$ lone pair (electron donor) could be transferred from the left diiodine to the $\sigma^{*}_{p_x}$ antibond orbital (serve as electron acceptor \cite{XB2016review}) on the right diiodine, which is the orbital interaction picture of halogen bonding.
-For the case of herringbone iodinene, every molecule acts as both a donor and an acceptor, constituting a XB net (red dashed line in Fig.~\ref{fig1}(a)) stabilizing those molecules inside.
-From the XB interaction between two iodine molecules, several essential points can be derived to guide the construction of iodinene.
+The molecular orbital picture of the halogen bonding between two iodine molecules provides a valuable reference for constructing the halogen bonding network under investigation.
+As shown in Fig.~\ref{fig1}(d), each molecule has one $\sigma$$_{p_x}$ bond, two $p_y$ orbitals (lone pairs) and one $\sigma^{*}_{p_x}$ antibond orbital~\cite{Hoffmann}. $s$ orbital forms a core pair and the $p_z$ orbital lies out of the plane, so they are ignored in the formation of XB.
+Electrons on the top diiodine could be transferred from $p_y$ lone pair to the $\sigma^{*}_{p_x}$ antibond orbital on the bottom diiodine, which is the orbital interaction picture of halogen bonding~\cite{XB2016review}.
+For the case of herringbone iodinene, every molecule acts as both an electron donor and acceptor, constituting an XB net (red dashed line in Fig.~\ref{fig1}(b)).
+Hence from the XB interaction picture in herringbone iodinene, several essential points can be derived to guide the construction of iodinene.
 (1) Each diiodine molecule exhibits two $\sigma$-holes and two lone pairs within the same plane, enabling each atom to form two connections with other diiodines.
-Constructing a 2D iodinene based on the XB network is equivalent to a one-to-one correspondence between the $\sigma$-hole and the lone pair.
-(2) Iodinene is expected to be planar, devoid of buckling, as all $\sigma$-holes and lone pairs involved in the XB are confined to the same plane.
+Constructing monolayer iodinene based on the XB network is equivalent to a one-to-one correspondence between the $\sigma$-hole and the lone pair.
+(2) Iodinene is expected to be planar, as all $\sigma$-holes and lone pairs involved in the XB are confined to the same plane.
 (3) Every iodine atom should be considered equivalent to one another in principle.
 There is no justification for discrimination among them, as the XBs occur uniformly between diiodine molecules.